-In fiscal 2019, the five countries from which AMR derived its largest revenues from external customers were the United States, Bangladesh, Turkey, Vietnam, and South Korea which collectively accounted for 76% of total AMR external revenues.
-In fiscal 2018 and 2017, the five countries from which AMR derived its largest revenues from external customers accounted for 75% and 81%, respectively, of total AMR external revenues.
+In fiscal 2020, the five countries from which AMR derived its largest revenues from external customers were the United States, Turkey, Bangladesh, South Korea and India which collectively accounted for 80% of total AMR external revenues.
+In fiscal 2019 and 2018, the five countries from which AMR derived its largest revenues from external customers accounted for 76% and 75%, respectively, of total AMR external revenues.
 We generally attribute revenues from external customers to individual countries based on the country in which the customer is located.

-AMR's five largest external ferrous scrap metal customers accounted for 37% of external recycled ferrous metal revenues in fiscal 2019, compared to 33% and 31% in fiscal 2018 and 2017, respectively.
-AMR had no external customers that accounted for 10% or more of consolidated revenues in fiscal 2019, 2018 or 2017.
+AMR's five largest external ferrous scrap metal customers accounted for 45% of external recycled ferrous metal revenues in fiscal 2020, compared to 37% and 33% in fiscal 2019 and 2018, respectively.
+AMR had no external customers that accounted for 10% or more of consolidated revenues in fiscal 2020, 2019 or 2018.